lauraschaposnik/old/_pages/about.md

 <hr>
 <span style="font-size:15px">

-I am in the <b>editorial board</b> of Geometriae Dedicata, and together with Lara B. Anderson we edited a <b>special volume of SIGMA</b> on Hitchin systems.
+I am on the <b>editorial board</b> of Geometriae Dedicata, and together with Lara B. Anderson we edited a <b>special volume of SIGMA</b> on Hitchin systems.

 <hr>
 <span style="font-size:15px">